Tuutari (parish): History

 The congregation was reestablished in the 1990s after the collapse of the Soviet Union.
 In the area where once was church is nowadays a ski park called Tuutari Park.
-New church was built in 2006 in the village of Pikkola.
+A new church was built in 2006 in the village of Pikkola.

 Tuutari villages

 The villages had sometimes many synonyms (usually derived from the familyname of the family that was living in the village).
 There were also different names in Finnish and Russian.
 The following lists the original Finnish names with alternative Finnish forms and Russian name forms in the brackets.
 Some villages consisted of smaller villages, which are listed separately.